 PAN is a state scientific institution that functions as a learned society acting through an elected corporation of leading scholars and research institutions.
 Operating through its committees, PAN has become a major scientific advisory body.
-PAN as a research centre is currently comprised of 79 research establishments (institutes and research centres, research stations, botanical gardens and other research units) and auxiliary scientific units (archives, libraries, museums and foreign PAN stations).
+PAN as a research centre is currently comprised of 79 research establishments (institutes and research centres, research stations, botanical gardens and other research units), and auxiliary scientific units (archives, libraries, museums and foreign PAN stations).
 A very special part of the Academy is its committees, the Academy's network of 107 committees constituting a major representation of all researchers in Poland.
 Each scientific committee constitutes a self-governing representation of a scientific discipline for the purpose of integrating Polish scholars.

 Over 40 R&D centres have been opened in Poland by foreign investors including Google, Unilever, Siemens and Motorola.
 This is mostly because of the lower R&D costs in Poland, the availability and the quality of R&D labour forces, the quality of universities and research centres and the proximity to customers as well as government R&D incentives.
-Generally there are over 200 R&D centres in Poland (employing 98,000 R&D workers), including the Polish Academy of Sciences, and independent and specialized R&D centres and support agencies.
+Generally, there are 1,157 R&D units in Poland (employing 74,596 R&D workers), including the Polish Academy of Sciences, as well as independent and specialized R&D centres and support agencies.
 Considering the number of students and young workers in the R&D sector, the potential of Poland in this field is extremely promising.